JCss156/zircon-age-prediction/README.md

 # Zircon Age Prediction with Machine Learning

-This project explores the application of machine learning to geochronological data, specifically aiming to predict zircon ages from isotopic ratios.
+This project explores the application of machine learning to geochronological data, with the goal of predicting zircon ages from isotopic ratios.

 ## Context

-I started this project influenced by a university activity related to the same topic.
-The class is **Physics IV**, but I decided to go further and develop this code as an additional, independent exploration of the subject.
+This project was inspired by a university activity on a related topic.
+The class is **Physics IV**, but I decided to extend the idea and develop this notebook as an additional independent exploration.

 ## Objective

-The goal is to predict zircon ages using U–Pb isotopic system measurements, applying machine learning techniques to approximate relationships that are traditionally described by physical equations.
+The main goal is to predict zircon ages using U–Pb isotopic measurements and evaluate how well a machine learning model can approximate relationships that are usually described through physical geochronological methods.

+## Project Files

+This repository currently contains:

+- `geoclassification.ipynb` — the main notebook with data loading, preprocessing, model training, evaluation, and visualization
+- `data/Database_v2.1_part1.xlsx` — the dataset file used in the analysis
+- `requirements.txt` — required Python libraries
+- `README.md` — project documentation

 ## Dataset

-The dataset comes from the **Global Zircon U–Th–Pb Database** and includes measurements such as:
+The dataset used in this project is part of the **Global Zircon U–Th–Pb Database**.

+Main input features used:
 - `isotope206Pb/238U`
 - `isotope207Pb/235U`
 - `isotope207Pb/206Pb`